 Not all sign languages use this technique.
 Consider that a piece of paper is in one of your hands.
 The pen will be in the other hand.
 We refer to the hand that holds a pen as the dominant hand.
 The right hand is typically used.
 Your non-dominant hand is your left one, which will play the role of the paper.
 The base hand is another name for it.

-Don’t switch hands while making a sign.
+Don’t switch hands while using signing.
 In that case, your viewers won’t understand the signs.

 So let’s get back to our topic: the sign for And.